 Prerequisites: EMS 2210, EMS 2215.
+Corequisites: EMS 2225.

-EMS 2225 - Paramedic Field Experience
+EMS 2225 - Paramedic Field Experience 2.5 Credit hours

 Provides interactions with patients in the pre-hospital setting under the direct supervision of a certified Paramedic.
 Students will participate as a team leader beginning the 11th week of the term.
 Student will demonstrate competency in their ability to manage a patient in the emergent setting.
 "C" grade policy applies.